o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

    * Taking a step back, are there any better approaches?

 {{< note >}}
 TDD is one small, effective tool to help with software design.
 It is best employed alongside other design tools, such as the [SOLID design principles](https://en.wikipedia.org/wiki/SOLID).
 TDD helps focus on lower-level concerns and prompts asking broader questions.
-However, it also assumes high-level requirements gathering has already provided direction for a task.
+However, it also assumes that high-level requirements gathering has already provided initial direction for a task.
 {{< /note >}}

 The primary benefit of TDD is writing code that is easy to use and maintain, plus tests to prove it functions correctly in the future.
 If you don't already use TDD, try it out for your next feature!